Skip to content

 Common Pitfalls to Avoid

-Kafka is a distributed commit log, not RabbitMQ.
+1. Using Kafka as a Message Queue: Kafka is a distributed commit log, not RabbitMQ.
 Don't expect immediate message deletion after consumption or per-message acknowledgments.
 If you need traditional queuing semantics, consider RabbitMQ or AWS SQS.

-Creating a topic per entity (user-123-events) doesn't scale.
+2. Too Many Topics: Creating a topic per entity (user-123-events) doesn't scale.
 Use partitioning instead.
 Each topic adds overhead to brokers and Zookeeper.

-Kafka is optimized for many small messages, not few large ones.
+3. Large Messages: Kafka is optimized for many small messages, not few large ones.
 Keep messages under 1MB.
 For larger payloads, store in S3/blob storage and publish a reference in Kafka.

-Consumer lag is the most important metric.
+4. Ignoring Consumer Lag: Consumer lag is the most important metric.
 If lag grows unbounded, you're processing events slower than they're produced.
 Scale consumers or optimize processing.

-Test broker failures, network partitions, consumer crashes, duplicate messages, and out-of-order events in staging.
+5. Not Testing Failure Scenarios: Test broker failures, network partitions, consumer crashes, duplicate messages, and out-of-order events in staging.
 Production will test them for you otherwise.

 Conclusion